- ABMS Certification:

 - Neonatal Care (NICU)

-Dr. Fairchild and her husband live in Earlysville and have two children, who are students at UVA.
-She plays cello in the Waynesboro Symphony and also enjoys hiking and traveling.
+Fairchild and her husband live in Earlysville and have two adult children.
+She plays cello in the Waynesboro Symphony and enjoys spending weekends on the Rappahanock River, hiking and traveling.

 - Duke University, 1989